-Discuss your wish to get pregnant with your healthcare team Talk to your partner and loved ones before you start your pregnancy journey Connect your healthcare team members to each other by passing on their contact details and the treatment plan to which you have agreed Understand your options for managing your condition and the need to adapt your plan, if required Maintain a healthy lifestyle (eat a balanced diet, exercise when possible, get enough sleep, etc.) to ensure your good health Talk to your doctor and healthcare team about taking folic acid supplements 6 Your healthcare team can include your general practitioner, rheumatologist, obstetrician and gynecologist, nurse, midwife and any other healthcare professional you may meet.
-Your pharmacist will also be able to advise you about your treatments, how to take them or any other questions regarding the drugs you are prescribed.
+~ Discuss your plans to get pregnant with your healthcare team 23 Talk to your partner and loved ones before you start your pregnancy journey Connect your healthcare team members to each other by passing on their contact details and the treatment plan to which you have agreed $\dot{\varsigma}$ Understand your options for managing your condition and the need to adapt your plan, if required Maintain a healthy lifestyle (eat a balanced diet, exercise when possible, get enough sleep, etc.) to ensure your good health Talk to your doctor and healthcare team about taking folic acid or other supplements 7 Talk to your doctor about specific blood tests they might recommend prior to becoming pregnant. rheu and pha r healthcare team can include your general practitioner umatologist, obstetrician and gynecologist, nurse, I any other healthcare professional you may see.
+Your armacist will also be able to advise you about your atments, how to take them, and answer any other estions regarding the drugs you are prescribed.
+7 Notes During pregnancy As you probably know, there are three stages to pregnancy (the first, second and third trimesters, each of which is three months long, and 40 weeks in total).

-Notes

-During pregnancy

-As you probably know, there are three stages to pregnancy (the first, second and third trimesters, each of which is three months long, and 40 weeks in total).

 How pregnancy affects your body may vary by trimester.
 Some effects are similar to those caused by your chronic inflammatory disease and are normal.
-These include swelling, backache or tiredness.6
+These include swelling, backache, or tiredness.
 You will need the same check-ups as any other pregnant woman.
 However, you may need extra depending on your symptoms.
 It is therefore important to monitor your symptoms during pregnancy and be aware of any changes.

-If you or anyone in your healthcare team feels your symptoms are worsening, do not hesitate to talk to your doctor.

-Self-help

-Some complementary therapies may help you feel more comfortable, such as yoga, massages and stress management.
+If you or anyone on your healthcare team feels your symptoms are worsening, do not hesitate to talk to your doctor.
+Pregnancy triggers short-term changes in your immune system.
+As a result, some women with rheumatic diseases experience their symptoms improving or disappearing during pregnancy especially in the second and third trimester.
+Half of women with RA continue to experience moderate to high disease activity during pregnancy and may require treatment.
+It is important to plan for the possibility of flares during pregnancy and after birth by inquiring about a suitable treatment plan, which may include medications or lifestyle changes.
+Not all vaccinations can be given during pregnancy or when taking certain treatments.
+Consult your healthcare team about the vaccinations you may need. > Your healthcare team is there to support you throughout your pregnancy journey.
+Make sure you continue to discuss your symptoms, treatment, and delivery plan with them.
+Self-help Some complementary therapies may help you feel more comfortable, such as yoga, massages and stress management.
 Aqua-gym classes can also help as they are low impact on your joints.
 However, not all exercises are suitable for all pregnant women.

-Consult your healthcare team beforehand to see what will be suitable and how they can be tailored for you.
+Consult your healthcare team beforehand to see what might be best suited for your situation.
+During pregnancy Checklist Here are a few things to consider during pregnancy:

-Pregnancy triggers short term changes in your immune system.
-As a result, some women with chronic inflammatory diseases experience their symptoms improving or disappearing during pregnancy especially in the second and third trimester.
-Half of women with RA continue to experience moderate to high disease activity during pregnancy and may require treatment.

-It is important to plan for the possibility of flares during pregnancy and after birth by inquiring about a suitable treatment plan, which may include medications or lifestyle changes.^{7,23}

-Not all vaccinations can be given during pregnancy or when taking certain treatments.
-Consult your healthcare team about the vaccinations you may need.24

-Your healthcare team is there

-to support you throughout

-your pregnancy journey.
-Make

-sure you continue to discuss your

-symptoms, treatment and delivery

-plan with them.

-During pregnancyChecklist

-Here are a few things to consider during pregnancy: